-The Dornishmen are the natives of Dorne in the southernmost part of Westeros.
+Dornishmen are the natives of Dorne in the southernmost part of Westeros.
 They have a reputation for hot-bloodedness and sexual licentiousness.
-They are viewed with some mistrust and rivalry by the people of the Dornish Marches in the neighboring Stormlands.
-Dornish bastards are given the surname Sand.
+They are viewed with some mistrust and rivalry by the people of the Dornish Marches in the neighboring stormlands.
+Dornish bastards of noble origin are given the surname Sand.

-Dornish culture has First Men and Andal origins, but is mostly influenced by the mass immigration of the Rhoynish people who settled in Dorne during the Rhoynar migration.
-Their influence can be observed in many Dornish customs, like equal rights of women in inheritance law, the status of mistresses/paramours, and more permissive sexuality compared to the rest of the Seven Kingdoms.
+Dornish culture has First Men and Andal origins, but is also strongly influenced by the mass immigration of the Rhoynish people who settled in Dorne during the Rhoynar migration.
+Their influence can be observed in many Dornish customs, like equal rights of women in inheritance law, the status of mistresses and paramours, and more permissive sexuality compared to the rest of the Seven Kingdoms.

 Dornish lords wear silk and satin robes with jeweled belts and flowing sleeves and favor light armor that is heavily enameled and inlaid with burnished copper, shining silver, and/or soft red gold.

 The Rhoynar were a slender people with smooth olive skin, black hair and dark eyes.
 Their impact on the Dornish gene pool is strongest along the coast, and grows faint farther inland.
 Dornishmen with more Andal and First Men blood are larger and fairer than those with more Rhoynish blood.

 - Salty Dornishmen live along the coasts, mainly along the Broken Arm region, where the Red Mountains stretch out into the Sea of Dorne.
 These Dornishmen are lithe and dark, with smooth olive skin and long black hair, having been most strongly influenced by the Rhoynar.
 They are fishermen and sailors, hard men who sail the ships of the Dornish fleet.
 The Martells of Sunspear would be considered salty Dornishmen.